Khalleud/Challenge/README.md

 The purpose of the app is to implement "calculateMembershipFee" function that returns tenancy deposit fee respecting constraints that are defined in the statement.

-We also define the model of the oraganisation structure that of the client
+In this app, we also define model of the organisation structure as described in the statement